-Thank you for buying a Roper appliance.
+Thank you for buying a Whirlpool appliance.

 You have purchased a quality, world-class home appliance.
 Years of engineering experience have gone into its manufacturing.
-Use this Use and Care Guide to safely and efficiently operate and maintain your appliance.
-Complete and mail the Ownership Registration Card provided with your appliance.
+To ensure many years of trouble-free operation, we have developed this Use and Care Guide.
+It is full of valuable information on how to operate and maintain your appliance properly and safely.
+Please read it carefully.
+Also, please complete and mail the Ownership Registration Card provided with your appliance.
 This will help us notify you about any new information on your appliance.